Modern CFO navigates economic uncertainties

 FP&A as seamless as an on-stage performance

 Today, the SF Ballet team completes month-long financial planning cycles in one week.
-They have built a financial model within Adaptive Planning to track its most impactful revenue and expense drivers at a more detailed level than ever before.
+They have built a financial model within Adaptive Insights to track its most impactful revenue and expense drivers at a more detailed level than ever before.
 More importantly, budget managers outside of finance can easily access the most recent financial data relative to their roles, and see the implications of programming changes themselves.

 Added insights without added headcount